sheepolata/ColonyLifeSim/README.md

 ### Windows :

-Locate the Python2.7 installation directory.
+Locate the Python2.7 installation directory (usually in C:/Python27).

 To run python, open the command prompt and run :